MicrosoftDocs/quantum-docs/articles/azure-quantum-quotas.md

 ---
 author: SoniaLopezBravo
-description: Azure Quantum quotas overview, how to review remaining quotas and apply for more. ms.author: sonialopez ms.date: 06/14/2022 ms.service: azure-quantum ms.subservice: core ms.topic: reference
+description: This document provides a basic guide of what Azure Quantum quotas are, how to review remaining quotas and how to apply to get more. ms.author: sonialopez ms.date: 06/14/2022 ms.service: azure-quantum ms.subservice: core ms.topic: reference
-title: Azure Quantum quotas
+title: Azure Quantum usage quotas
 uid: microsoft.quantum.quotas
 ---